hoehermann/purple-gowhatsapp/README.md

 #### Set-Up

 * Create a new account
-  You can enter an arbitrary username.
-  It is recommended to use your own internationalized number, followed by `@s.whatsapp.net`.
+  You must enter your phone's internationalized number followed by `@s.whatsapp.net`.
   Example: `123456789` from Germany would use `49123456789@s.whatsapp.net`.
-  This way, you *recognize yourself in group chats* and Pidgin's logs look sane.

 * Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with WhatsApp Web.